Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

 Now, we generalise EP to describe entire trajectories through a variational problem, enabling us to train dynamical systems that map time-varying inputs to time-varying outputs.
-We refer to this extension as \emph{Generalised Lagrangian EP} (GLEP).
-To achieve this extension, we generalize the concept of augmented energy $E_\beta$ to an \emph{augmented action functional} $A_\beta$ that integrates over a time-varying ``energy-like'' quantity called the \emph{Lagrangian} $L$:
+We refer to this extension as \emph{Lagrangian EP} (LEP).
+To achieve this extension, we revisit the concept of augmented energy $E_\beta$ to an \emph{augmented action functional} $A_\beta$ that integrates over a time-varying ``energy-like'' quantity called the \emph{Lagrangian} $L_0$ \citep{scellierDeepLearningTheory2021}: